 21. Mad Tea Party

-The good news here is that Mad Tea Party has the best availability of any Genie+ attraction at Magic Kingdom.
+The good news here is that Mad Tea Party has the availability all day long.
 You can basically pick up reservations at any point throughout the day and have a return time that isn’t very far away (often immediate).
 But you won’t save much time.
 And you’ll get really dizzy.
 My anecdotal experiences say that time savings will happen only if there needs to be a … tea cup cleanup and the standby line grows while that important work happens.

 What Does This Mean For You?

 - Keep in mind that any Genie+ prioritization should also be paired with a savvy park touring strategy.
 A lot of the attractions at the top of this list are also good rope drop (or late-night) candidates, which allows you to not use reservations for them unless you want to ride them more than once.

 - Magic Kingdom is the easiest park for using and learning Genie+.
 There are plenty of options that will save you a decent amount of time, so you don’t have to go in with a crazy strategy.
 And you won’t get frustrated by everything booking up before noon.
 If you’re on the fence about whether your party would benefit from it or not, try it at Magic Kingdom first.

 - Character meets have some of the lowest availability of any Genie+ attraction, thanks to low supply of reservations here.
 They’re good uses of Genie+ if you’re wanting to meet all of the characters.
 Otherwise, their spots on the priority list are probably slightly inflated compared to attractions that have many more bookable reservations.

 Have you used Genie+ at Magic Kingdom?
 Do you agree with these rankings or would yours be different?
 Let me know in the comments!